-The Corporation's allowance for insurance fund loss review for the period ending June 30, 2020, concluded that insurance risk remains low and the likelihood of a loss to the Insurance Fund is remote.
+The Corporation's allowance for insurance fund loss review for the period ending June 30, 2021, concluded that insurance risk remains low and the likelihood of a loss to the Insurance Fund is remote.
+U.S. agriculture has improved remarkably since mid-2020.
+The outlook for many producers is positive due to continued low interest rates, higher commodity prices and strong demand for U.S. agricultural products.
+Credit quality in the System has materially improved.
 The insured banks remain well-capitalized, with ample liquidity, adequate asset quality and sufficient earnings.
-However, the pandemic caused by COVID-19 has had a profound and farreaching impact on the U.S economy and agriculture and the overall impact of the pandemic on agricultural producers remains uncertain.

-We anticipate that insured debt outstanding will continue to grow in 2020; however, the Insurance Fund may be above the SBA at year-end.
-After all year-end results are finalized, including System institutions reporting on their condition and performance, and any excess in the Insurance Fund is transferred to the AIRAs, the Board will consider exercising its authority under the statute to make payments from the AIRAs (see Attachment A, footnote 2).
+We anticipate that insured debt outstanding will continue to grow in 2021; however, the Insurance Fund may be above the SBA at year-end.
+After all year-end results are finalized, including System institutions reporting on their condition and performance, and any excess in the Insurance Fund is transferred to the AIRAs, the board will consider exercising its authority under the statute to make payments from the AIRAs (see Attachment A, footnote 2).

-Because we anticipate that in the beginning of 2021 the SBA percentage will continue to be at the statutory 2 percent, the Board of Directors believes that, for planning purposes, it would be prudent for System banks to anticipate a premium rate of between 9 and 12 basis points to cover growth in insured debt for 2021.
+Because we anticipate that in the beginning of 2022 the SBA percentage will continue to be at the statutory 2 percent, the board of directors believes that, for planning purposes, it would be prudent for System banks to anticipate a premium rate of between 10 and 13 basis points to cover growth in insured debt for 2022.
 Also, the assessment of an additional 10 basis points for nonaccrual loans and other-than-temporarily impaired investments will likely be continued.

-The Board of Directors will make the premium decision for 2021 at its January meeting.
+The board of directors will make the premium decision for 2022 at its January meeting.
 At that time, the Board will take into account updated information on insured debt growth, projected growth and all of the other relevant factors affecting the System banks in determining premium rates.

-If you have any questions concerning this matter please contact FCSIC's Chief Financial Officer, Andrew Grimaldi, at grimaldia@fcsic.gov or (703) 883-4383.
+If you have any questions concerning this matter please contact FCSIC's Chief Financial Officer, Andrew Grimaldia (a) fesic.gov or (703) 883-4383.